12 Questions You Need To Ask Your Birth Doula

 7. Do you birth doula for home births?

-If you are planning a home birth, this is a must ask question.
-Some doulas, especially those that are nurses, may not attend a home birth.
+Doulas that carry liability insurance may not be able to participate in home births due to the limits of their insurer.
 Some doulas may attend a home birth, but only if a midwife is present.
 Make sure your doula is comfortable with a home birth if that is going to be your birthing method of choice.

 8. What hospitals have you attended as a birth doula?